bwang1008/Nonogram-Solver-BlackWhite/README.md

 # Nonogram-Solver-BlackWhite
-Solve a black &amp; white nonogram puzzle, given the row and column clues
+Solve a black &amp; white nonogram puzzle, given the row and column clues.
+TestCases examples came from the app Nonograms Katana.

 ### Files
 NonogramSolver.ipynb: First attempt at a solver; incomplete.